-Data conveyed in an unencrypted form through various channels such as routers and switches on the network is susceptible to attacks such as SYN flooding, session hijacking, spoofing and sniffing.
-You cannot be in full control of the device that data is being conveyed through, but at least you can secure the data itself from breach or the conveying channel from being data accessible to a certain level or degree.
-To counter such attacks, you can employ the use of ciphering tactics such as SSh, IPsec, SSL, and TLS as they can virtual encrypt every type of communication such as HTTP, IMAP, POP, FTP, and POP3.
+Data conveyed in an unencrypted form through various channels such as routers and switches on the network is susceptible to attacks such as SYN flooding, session hijacking, spoofing, and sniffing.
+You cannot be in full control of the device that data is being conveyed through.
+Still, at least you can secure the data itself from breach or the conveying channel from being data accessible to a certain level or degree.
+To counter such attacks, you can employ ciphering tactics such as SSh, IPsec, SSL, and TLS as they can virtual encrypt every type of communication such as HTTP, IMAP, POP, FTP, and POP3.
 This is because SSL packets can easily navigate through NAT servers, set firewalls, and any device within the network as long as appropriate ports are left open on the device.
-If there is a need to transmit data that is valuable to your organization, then there are specific initiatives that one needs to take.
+If there is a need to transmit data valuable to your organization, you need to take specific initiatives.
 Below are some of the initiatives;

-- Ensure that MITM attacks will not tamper data being conveyed.
+- Ensure that MITM attacks will not tamper with data being conveyed.

 - Make sure that any unauthorized individual between the source and the server will not breach the conveyance channel.

 - The identity of computers and people who will send packets must be authenticated.

 Servers or systems such as emails, databases, web servers, and so on that require access to the public internet must be deployed on a specific subnet that separates outside from inside.
 This is to avoid the possibility of attacks by black hats, as public domains are easy to access.